playing-with-dust/nominumbers/README.md

 much on judging how they have actually done in relation to your specific nomination choices - this is just an experiment trying to do something like that.
-Each nomination is loaded and a percentage of your payout over the last ~7 days (28 eras) is shown next to them.
+Each nomination is loaded and a percentage of your payout is shown next to them.
 This might make it easier to tune and select a good mix of nominations, but isn't really a judgement on the validators performance.

 The algorithm is not perfect as it can be difficult to follow the trail in retrospect - sometimes payouts are batched and more than one